yongtheskill/tp/docs/UserGuide.md

 This guide is written for **Computer Science students at all levels**, from those who have never opened a terminal before to those who use one every day.

+As a CS student, your contact list grows fast — TAs from every module, groupmates for lab projects, seniors who can refer you for internships, and industry contacts from hackathons and tech talks.
+PingBook is built specifically to help you keep all of these organised in one place, without slowing you down with mouse-heavy menus.
+If you can type quickly, it is faster than any phone app or spreadsheet.

 If you are new to command-line tools, everything is explained from scratch.
 If you are already experienced, the [Command Summary](#command-summary) and per-feature sections are quick to scan.

 The only hard requirement: you can open files and folders on your computer and type on a keyboard.
 Everything else is covered here.